engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

       ...  -> ...
        ```
     - *Note that the extension of the data the ESP32 can handle varies from the memory available on the ESP32 model, the original data contains 17753 characters*

     - Use the "ESP32 Sketch Data Upload" tool to upload this data to the ESP32.

-5. **Configure WiFi and Telegram in `main.ino`:**
-    - Update the `ssid` and `password` variables with your WiFi credentials
-    - Add your Telegram bot token in the `botToken` variable.

-6. **Upload the Code:**
-    - Connect your ESP32 to your computer.
-    - Select the correct board and port in Arduino IDE. *(Additional configuration may be required, please check a simple guide [here](https://lastminuteengineers.com/esp32-arduino-ide-tutorial/))*
-    - Upload the code to your ESP32.

 ### Using the Bot